geomagpy/magpy/README.md

 ##### Cyclicity based Sq variation

 For this approach we assume that any Sq signal is fully contained within the periodic oscillations that are present in our IMF's.
-In order to analyze these oszillations we fwollow the approach which is described [here](https://emd.readthedocs.io/en/stable/emd_tutorials/03_cycle_ananlysis/index.html) in detail.
+In order to analyze these oscillations we follow the approach which is described [here](https://emd.readthedocs.io/en/stable/emd_tutorials/03_cycle_ananlysis/index.html) in detail.
-For each IMF we are eaxminmg cyclicity and distinguish between good and bad cycles.
+For each IMF we are examining cyclicity and distinguish between good and bad cycles.
 A good cycle is charcterized by

 a) A strictly positively increasing phase,
-b) A phase starting within phase_step of zero ie the lowest value of IP must be less than phase_step
+b) A phase starting within phase_step of zero i.e. the lowest value of the instantenous phase (IP) must be less than phase_step
-c) A phase ending within phase_step of 2pi the highest value of IP must be between 2pi and 2pi-phase_step
+c) A phase ending within phase_step of 2Pi the highest value of IP must be between 2Pi and 2pi-phase_step
 d) A set of 4 unique control points (ascending zero, peak, descending zero & trough)

 An example for IMF-9, which contains the most prominent diurnal signal is shown in Figure ![IMF-9 cyclicity](./doc/sqbase-imf9-cycles.png)